OSLabTools/nicetoolbox/docs/README.md

-# Project Overview
+# NICE Toolbox

-#TODO: UPDATE THE TOOL/Project NAME
+**Non-Verbal Interpersonal Communication Exploration Toolbox**

 #TODO: Perhaps add a paragraph about non-verbal communication

-XXX is an ongoing project aims to develop a comprehensive and roboust framework for exploring nonverbal human communication, which enables the investigation of nonverbal cues and observable (behavioral) signs that reflect emotional and cognitive state of the individual, as well as the interpersonal dynamics between people in relatively fixed positions(?).
+NICE Toolbox is an ongoing project aims to develop a comprehensive and roboust framework for exploring nonverbal human communication, which enables the investigation of nonverbal cues and observable (behavioral) signs that reflect emotional and cognitive state of the individual, as well as the interpersonal dynamics between people in relatively fixed positions(?).

 The toolbox incorporate a set of deep-learning- and rule-based algorithms to track and identify potentially important non-verbal visual components/aspects.
 The initial release of the toolbox includes whole-body pose estimation and gaze tracking for each individual.
 It also encompasses forward and backward leaning detection, movement dynamics calculation (kinematics), gaze interaction monitoring (mutual-gaze), and measurement of physical body distance between dyads using video data from a single camera or calibrated multi-camera setups.
 For more details see [Components Overview](#components-overview) Section.

 The toolbox includes a visualizer module, which allows users to visualize and investigate the algorithm's outputs.
-For more details see XXX-Visual ...
+For more details see NICE-Visual ...

-#### Next Steps for Project XXX:
+#### Next Steps for the NICE Toolbox:

 1. Extention of toolbox with new components.